How to Find the Best Meal Replacement Shakes for Diverticulitis

 • zinc oxide

-As a rule of thumb, if you could not find an ingredient in nature or make it at home, it is a food additive.
+Note that as a rule of thumb, if you cannot find an ingredient in nature or make it at home, it is likely a food additive.

-Avoid Protein Concentrates and Isolates
+🚫 Avoid Protein Concentrates and Isolates

-You might also want to consider avoiding protein concentrates and isolates.
+If you have a sensitive stomach, you might also want to avoid protein concentrates and isolates.

-Most meal replacements are made from one or both of these protein sources, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

 This includes the enzymes, fiber, and other natural digestive aids that help you break them down.

-You therefore do not digest them in the same way that you do whole foods, which can affect your gut health.
+You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.

 Order Samples to see for yourself.